AlienFruit/AlienFruit.FluentConsole/README.md

 # this is an optional object
 @style
-	background : default	# background color of the all picture foreground : green		# foreground color of tho all picture margin-top : 2			# top margin, there are 2 empty text lines upper the picture margin-bottom : 2		# bottom margin, there are 2 empty text lines down below the picture
+	background : default	# background color of the all picture foreground : green	# foreground color of tho all picture margin-top : 2		# top margin, there are 2 empty text lines upper the picture margin-bottom : 2	# bottom margin, there are 2 empty text lines down below the picture margin-left : 2		# left margin, there are 2 empty chars on the picture left

 # for color text selection are used the spetial methods "@select"